rahuln2025/rahuln2025/README.md

 - 📫 How to reach me: **narkhede.rahul2013@gmail.com**

-- ⚡ Currently busy with: **Small Kaggle ML projects, some ML projects from courses and a major project named ML4FatigueLifePrediction**
+- ⚡ Currently busy with: **Small ML projects from Kaggle and ongoing lecture course, and a major project named ML4FatigueLifePrediction**

 <h3 align="left">Connect with me:</h3>
 <p align="left">